 Bycatch: The Department of Fisheries conducted a study of the potential impacts on bycatch species and the benthic habitat of this region in the South West Trawl in the early 1990s and found minimal impact.
-Research to mitigate these interactions is developing such as the implementation of

-Sea Lions Exclusion Devices (SLEDs) in 2006 in the Rock Lobster fishery.
+Research to mitigate these interactions is developing such as the implementation of Sea Lions Exclusion Devices (SLEDs) in 2006 in the Rock Lobster fishery.
+Recently completed WAMSI project 4.4.1 established a risk analysis of interaction rates between the collective fisheries and bycatch to identify which species, species groups or fisheries require more detailed assessment.

-Introduced Marine Pests (IMPs): Information has been gathered on the status of IMPs for Geraldton Port and Cockburn Sound.
+Introduced Marine Pests (IMPs): A nationally approved marine pest monitoring design has been developed and implemented for Fremantle Port.
+In addition, information has been gathered on the status of IMPs for Geraldton Port and Cockburn Sound.

 Community structure and biodiversity: A long-term monitoring program to compare fish, rock lobster and sessile benthic communities inside and outside sanctuary zones of the NRM Swan region has been completed for the Swan Catchment Council (now Perth Region NRM).
 Marine Futures (NHT funded), the project collected baseline scientific data to develop marine resource indicators for marine habitats, biodiversity and human use patterns in SW Australia.
-The Strategic Research Fund for the Marine Environment (SRFME) undertook studies on several ecosystem topics in this bioregion including pelagic productivity cycles of oceanic waters, coastal and shelf biogeochemical modeling, and benthic ecosystem dynamics (algae, invertebrates and fish communities) in shallow (<20 m depth) waters.
-Focus areas for community ecology in this bioregion included Jurien Bay and Geographe Bay.
+The Strategic Research Fund for the Marine Environment (SRFME) undertook studies on several ecosystem topics in this Bioregion including pelagic productivity cycles of oceanic waters, coastal and shelf biogeochemical modeling, and benthic ecosystem dynamics (algae, invertebrates and fish communities) in shallow (<20 m depth) waters.
+Focus areas for community ecology in this Bioregion included Jurien Bay and Geographe Bay.
+Recently completed WAMSI projects have seen a substantial program of work on biodiversity and community structure on the West Coast including the Swan, Peel Harvey and Leschenault estuaries - WAMSI 4.2.

-A number of research activities are underway within this bioregion, many are undertaken by agencies other than the Department of Fisheries.
+A number of research activities are underway within this Bioregion, many are undertaken by agencies other than the Department of Fisheries.

 - Interaction rates with threatened, endangered and protected species (TEPS) are now recorded on daily logbooks and Catch And Effort Statistics (CAES) forms. - The physical impact of fishing with lobster pots on coral communities at the Abrolhos Islands, is being monitored.
-Information on a number of environmental variables is also being collected as part of this project to assess the impact of natural and anthropogenic effects on the marine habitats of the Abrolhos Islands. - Bycatch Monitoring and Assessment Establishing a risk analysis of interaction rates between the collective fisheries and bycatch to identify which species, species groups or fisheries require more detailed assessment (WAMSI 4.4.1). - Deep water Lobster (FRDC, WAMSI) this project focuses on determining the ecosystem effects of removing lobster from the ecosystem on the west coast bioregion. - Introduced Marine Pests A Monitoring Design Report (MDRT) for IMPs has been developed and approved by the National Introduced Marine Pest Coordination Group's (NIMPCG) Monitoring Design Assessment Panel (MDAP) for Fremantle Port.
-Implementation of this design has yet to commence. - Jurien Bay studies focuses on a host of projects in the marine environment on the West Coast of Western Australia. - A substantial program of work on biodiversity and community structure in the Swan, Peel Harvey and Leschenault estuaries WAMSI 4.2.1, 4.2.2 and 4.2.4.
+Information on a number of environmental variables is also being collected as part of this project to assess the impact of natural and anthropogenic effects on the marine habitats of the Abrolhos Islands. - Habitat mapping/modelling work is continuing at various West Coast locations including the Abrolhos.Islands. - Deep water Lobster (FRDC, WAMSI) this project focuses on determining the ecosystem effects of removing lobster from the ecosystem on the west coast Bioregion by comparing research areas open and closed to lobster fishing. - Development and implementation of monitoring programmes for the Capes marine park. - Continue with ongoing background port monitoring at Fremantle Port and adjacent waters including Garden Island. - To evaluate and improve methods for detecting, monitoring and controlling invasive species incursions. - Finalising the NRM project to identify critical habitats for juvenile dhufish.